alexwkleung/Blossom-Editor/README.md

 **1)** You'll be packaging the application, creating the `.dmg`, and installing it yourself.
 This application is not code signed, so beware of any vulnerabilities or issues that may arise.

-**1)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.
+**2)** Due to the lack of a proper load, save, file explorer, and other features, this SHOULD NOT be used in a professional or in a serious workflow of any sort.

-**2)** You are liable for any file loss or damage.
+**3)** You are liable for any file loss or damage.
 Keep in mind that this is a proof-of-concept and experimental project, so nothing about this is perfect in any way shape or form compared to current day text-editors.
 Also, everyone has different use cases.
 While this may work for others, it may not work for you.

+**3)** There may be slight performance issues due to the app being a little heavy.
+I'll work, no doubt, but be prepared for those fans to kick in.

 # Installation